 You won’t get as many people searching for Longer Tail Keywords; but at least you’ll gain higher quality viewers.
 This is where you can “rinse and repeat” this method.

-Publishing Your Video
+Step Three: Publishing Your Video

 Finally, your last step would be publishing your video.
 There are many different ways you can do this and one of the easiest, is to publish it directly from your video editing program.